rwilliams/jrubywiki/Google-Summer-of-Code-2015.md

 * Startup mitigation projects: We have been promoting Drip as a way to mitigate JRuby's startup, but it's only a half measure.
 This project would work to analyze exactly what is slow during JRuby's startup (and warmup, perhaps) and explore tools like Drip, Nailgun, Project Jigsaw, alternative JVMs, and others (along with JRuby improvements) to make JRuby a more useful command-line tool.

+* Rsense and Rsense-based tools: Rsense is an awesome type-inference tool for ruby source code, built on top of JRuby-Parser.
+A lot of work went into it as part of a previous GSoC, and for small projects its working.
+Take it to the next level and implement caching so that it works with those mono-rail projects so many of us work with.
+Build the Vim and Emacs plugins.
+Make awesome tooling on top of it.
+The sky is the limit.

 ### Better Android and Mobile Support ###

 JRuby has worked on Android for a long time, but we've never been happy with the performance, runtime size, and level of integration with the rest of the Android platform.
 There are multiple possible projects here.